 - In case, I have a query about Form 16 or something related to TDS statement, which helpdesk should I contact?

-It will be refunded to the bank account or a cheque will be sent once the refund gets processed.
+It will be refunded to the bank account or a cheque will be sent once the refund gets processed. you can also check your income tax refund status through efiling portal.

 In such a case, you can contact the centralised processing centre between 8 am and 8 pm on a weekday.